 This article describes how to connect to a PostgreSQL database from the command line using the psql program.
 You can use the psql program as a quick and easy way to access your databases directly.

-Connect to PostgreSQL from the command line
+Connecting to PostgreSQL from the command line

 - Log in to your A2 Hosting account using SSH.

 - At the command line, type the following command.
-Replace DBNAME with the name of the database, and USERNAME with the database username:
+Replace dbname with the name of the database, and username with the database username:

 - At the Password prompt, type the database user's password.
 When you type the correct password, the psql prompt appears.